liebke/avout/README.md

 A Clojure DSL for Apache ZooKeeper and library of distributed concurrency primitives.

 Currently, there is a distributed implementation of java.util.concurrent.locks.Lock modeled after ReentrantLock.
-The next distributed lock to implement will be DistributedReentrantReadWriteLock, which will be used to build distributed implementations of Clojure's concurrency primitives, Refs, Atoms, and Pods.
+DistributedReentrantReadWriteLock will be the next distributed lock to implement.
+It will then be used to build distributed implementations of Clojure's concurrency primitives, Refs, Atoms, and Pods.

 ## treeherd.zookeeper